Kalia Law Firm

 • Dispose of assets explicitly.

-1. Certainty of Intent – Clear intention to create a trust.
+• Certainty of Intention – Manifest an intention to create a trust.

-3. Certainty of Objects – Identification of beneficiaries.
+• Certainty of Objects – Ascertainment of beneficiaries.

 Uses of Wills and Trusts

-Both tools have unique purposes in estate planning.
+Both instruments serve particular functions in estate planning.

 Trusts are often used to:

-• Protect assets for beneficiaries who may have financial challenges or require government support like ODSP.
+• Secure assets for beneficiaries who may be experiencing financial difficulties or require government aid, such as ODSP.

 Wills are ideal for: